 There are many times, however, that I've mixed a margarita with nothing more than a spoon in my glass.
 I'm sure hardcore margarita enthusiasts would be appalled, but sometimes its all about minimizing the kitchen mess.

-How to make a margarita:
+How to make this classic margarita:

 - If you don't already have simple syrup on hand, it's super easy to make and it lasts for a long time if refrigerated.
 That being said, go make some simple syrup to have on hand right now!